pds-data-dictionaries/ldd-nh/docs/source/examples/mpfprocMockup.rst

 Mockup Label: MVIC Panchromatic Framing Array, Processed Data
 #######################################################################

-This label is a mockup created for design purposes during the migration planning for the MVIC data.
+This label mockup has been updated for version 1.1.0.0 of the mission dictionary.
+Namespace references have been updated, and the older MVIC_Calibration_Constants class has been replaced by the Radiometric_Calibration_Constants class, which applies to multipl instruments.
 The test data file contained a single framing camera observation sequence from the MVIC Framing Array (identified as "mpf" in file names).
 This particular sequence resulted in 11 individual frames.

-The mockup shows the entire *<Product_Observationsl>* structure, including the New Horizons dictionary classes, which are found in the *<Mission_Area>* of the structure.
+The mockup shows the entire *<Product_Observational>* structure, including the New Horizons dictionary classes, which are found in the *<Mission_Area>* of the structure.

-  **Note** that the versions of both the New Horizons (nh:) and Small Bodies (sb:) shown here are pre-release.
-Consult the current release documentation for changes to these namespaces-in-development before attempting and real-would applications.
+  **Note** that the New Horizons (nh:) and Small Bodies (sb:) dictionaries are in active development.
+Consult the current release documentation for changes to these namespaces-in-development before attempting and real-would applications, or the Github repo for latest development versions.

 .. code-block:: XML